TheVanadium/pokemon-to-scale/CONTRIBUTING.md

 Please adhere to the following guidelines when contributing code:
 - Commit Syntax: (https://www.conventionalcommits.org/en/v1.0.0/)
 - JavaScript Style Guide: ESlint.
-Run `npm run lint` to check for errors.
+Run `npm run eslint` to check for errors.
 - CSS Style Guide: Stylelint.
-Run `npx stylelint **/*.css` to check for errors.
+Run `npm run stylelint` to check for errors.

 ## I want to report a bug or a problem about this project